irishshagua/gh-actions-bin-publish/README.md

-# gh-actions-bin-publish
+# Complimentor
-Testing out Github Actions for publishing a simple command line app
+Simple command line app to pay you a compliment.
+Repo is used to play with the GitHub actions beta